splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 #.
 Log in to Splunk Observability Cloud.
 #.
 Open the :new-page:`ADFS guided setup <https://login.signalfx.com/#/integrations/adfs/description>`.
 Optionally, you can navigate to the guided setup on your own:

    #.
-In the left navigation menu, select :menuselection:`Data Management`.
+In the left navigation menu, select :menuselection:`Data Management > Available integrations`.

    #.
 Select :guilabel:`Add Integration`.